Qazi Ataullah Khan

 Qazi Ataullah Khan (1895–1952) was a Pashtun lawyer, writer, activist, and politician.

 Early life and education

-Qazi Ataullah Khan was born in 1895 in the Landi Arbab village of Peshawar, then a city in British India.
+Qazi Ataullah Khan was born in 1895 in the village Landi Arbab, Peshawar, in British India.
 He was the second son of Qazi Nasrullah Khan, a teacher and religious scholar.
-Being natives to Landi Yarghajo, his family is Khalil and Mohmand by caste.
-Qazi was the title given to Qazi Ataullah's great-grandfather, Qazi (Haji) Talibuddin Rohani.
-Qazi Ataullah received his initial education in a local religious madrassa in his village before attending the Mission School in Peshawar where his father previously taught.
-He pursued a degree in law from Aligarh Muslim University and graduated in 1918.
-He then returned to Peshawar.
+His family, natives to Landi Yarghajo, are of Khalil and Mohmand decent.
+The title Qazi was conferred upon his great-grandfather, Haji Talibuddin Rohani.

+Qazi Ataullah received his early education at a local madrassa before attending the Mission School in Peshawar, where his father previously taught.
+He went to study law at Aligarh Muslim University graduating in 1918, after which he returned to Peshawar.